Gandi/libvmod-unidirectors/README.rst

 The module implements a set of load balancing techniques.
 It's based on vmod_directors.
 The major change is the unification of directors type and the ability to change the load balancing method dynamically.
+Dynamic backends is built in with dyndirector, all load balancing method is supported.

 To enable load balancing you must import this vmod (unidirectors).